MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/device-license.md

 - You are familiar with the process of assigning licenses, assigning roles, and creating guides for use by operators.

-- A working environment to test your device license.
+- A working environment is available to test your device license.

 ## Create a shared account